 To select multiple adjacent layers from the panel, Shift-click; To select noncontiguous layers, Ctrl-Click (Windows) or Command-click (Mac OS).

-Do not select adjustment layers, vector layers, or Smart Objects which do not contain information needed for alignment.
+Do not select adjustment layers, vector layers, or Smart Objects that do not contain information needed for alignment.

 Photoshop analyzes the source images and applies either a Perspective or Cylindrical layout, depending on which produces a better composite.